RyoTune/tlumach-net/README.nuget.md

 * Smart search for localized files using ISO 639-1 names (e.g., "de" or "hr") and using RFC 5646 locale identifiers (e.g., "de-AT", "pt-BR").
 It is also possible to specify custom names for files with translations via a configuration file or to provide translation files via events, making it possible to fetch the translations from the network.
 * Support for multiple translation sets in one project.
 For example, you can keep server log strings in one file and client messages in another.
 * Each translation set can have a hierarchy of groups of translation entries, enabling easy management of translations (depending on the source format).
 * Automatic recognition and support for templated strings in Arb and .NET formats.
-This includes support for .NET- and Arb-style placeholders and support of main ICU features ("number", "select", and "plural" types) in Arb-style placeholders.
+This includes support for .NET- and Arb-style placeholders and support of main Unicode and ICU features ("number", "select", "plural", "selectordinal", "date", "time", "datetime" placeholder kinds) in Arb-style placeholders.
 (Note: placeholder style is independent of the file format, i.e., you can use Arb-style placeholders in a ResX or TOML translation file.)
 * The possibility to control the found translation entries or provide entries for missing keys via events (it may be necessary if an application should use some phrases configured by a user rather than from translations).

 ## Supported platforms and frameworks